Tristan Okpalaugo

-Tristan Okpalaugo (born October 10, 1989) is an American football outside linebacker who is currently a free agent.
+Tristan Okpalaugo (born October 10, 1989) is an American professional football outside linebacker who is currently a free agent.
 He signed with the Miami Dolphins as undrafted free agent in 2013.
-He played college football at Fresno State.
+He played college football for the Fresno State Bulldogs.

 Early years

 He attended Granada High School in Livermore, California.
 He was selected to the First team East Bay Athletics All-League in 2007 in which he played defensive end, wide receiver and tight end in high school.
 He was named an honorable mention for the All-Metro football team in his senior year in high school.
 He was named as Granada High School Most Improved Player in 2007.
 He also played other sports including basketball and competed in track and field was selected to the first-team East Bay Athletics All-League basketball team twice during high school.

 Professional career

 Miami Dolphins

-On April 27, 2013, he signed with the Miami Dolphins as an undrafted free agent following the 2013 NFL Draft.
+On April 27, 2013, he signed with the Miami Dolphins as an undrafted free agent following the 2013 NFL draft.
 He failed to make the 53 man roster.